tenors-network/tenors-network.github.io/TenorsNetwork/Contributions.md

 - You can edit this wiki directly from GitHub by opening the desired file and clicking the edit button.
 - Once you are in the edit page write your contribution in `Markdown`, a simple format that allows you to include LaTeX formulas, automatically highlight code, and other very useful things.
 You can find a guide following this [link](https://www.markdownguide.org/basic-syntax/).
-- Once you are done you can click on the `commit changes...` button to save your changes, specifying a message with a brief description of the changes.
+- When you are finished you can click on the `commit changes...` button to save your changes, specifying a message with a brief description of the changes.

 # Long-term Contribution